ORA is a digital library of research publications by members of the University of Oxford.

-SOLO for print and digital theses.
-You can add "thesis University of Oxford" to the title or subject keywords in the search box, or select "Theses" from the limits.
+Search SOLO for print and digital theses.
+In the search box Oxford Collections, you can add "thesis University of Oxford" to the thesis title or with your keywords.
+Alternatively, run the search and select "Theses" from Limit your search menu.

 ProQuest Dissertations and Theses — UK & Ireland for theses from British and Irish universities as far back as 1716.

 EThOS - Electronic Theses Online Service from the British Library.

 Both services provide abstracts for most theses and some full-text downloads.

 Services for finding theses from any other universities

 ProQuest Dissertations & Theses Global, where you can see a preview before purchasing the full text.